Amaro-Koberle/k-net/README.md

 ![Prototype Screenshot](/readme-images/screenshot.png)

 K-net (working title) is a social media web app that puts the relationship between different pieces of content front and center.
-All posts are rendered in a 3D graph-visualization, each node and link in the graph represents a post.
+All posts are rendered in a 3D graph-visualisation, each node and link in the graph represents a post.

 ## Prototype in Progress